Samuelmm15/React-Programming-Course/39-Lesson-Comparing-State-Objects/39-lesson-app/README.md

-# 38 lesson Notes
+# 39 lesson Notes

-At this lesson, we are going to add a method that can update the data of a specific user.
-So, we are going to create a dynamic form that can be used to update the data of a specific user.
+At this lesson, we are going to perfectionate the smart form that we created in the previous lesson.
+So, at this lesson, we are goint to learn to compare state objects, like the topics name and industry that have the differents customers.